Life is complicated. Stress management shouldn’t be.

 To All Nursing Students, including my own:

-If I were to assign any homework this weekend it would be to take a break.
+If I were to assign any homework this week it would be to take a break.

 10 minutes at a time.